 Family/Child Education Advocacy Program: Does your child need an evaluation for individualized support?
-Need assistance and advocacy with IDEA 2004, Section 504 of the Rehabilitation Act, development of an Individualized Education Program (IEP) or gaining a Free and Appropriate Public Education (FAPE)?
+Need assistance and advocacy with IDEA 2004, Section 504 of the Rehabilitation Act, development of an Individualized Education Program (IEP), or gaining a Free and Appropriate Public Education (FAPE)?
 The Education Advocate at the MHA will help you understand Federal Education Laws and your child’s rights.

 Learn more: Family/Child Education Advocacy Program

 Beaver County HealthChoices Ombudsman: Provides assistance to adults, children, teens, and their families who are residents of Beaver County and recipients of mental health and/or substance use services through the network of Beacon Health Options (formerly Value Behavioral Health of Pennsylvania).
-The Ombudsman at the MHA helps educate individuals about their rights and responsibilities as it relates to behavioral health treatment and helps to resolve issues through complaint and grievance procedures.
-The above link provides more information, a downloadable Member Handbook and a Beaver County Directory.
+The Ombudsman at the MHA helps educate individuals about their rights and responsibilities as it relates to behavioral health treatment and helps to resolve issues through the complaint and grievance procedures.
+The above link provides more information, a downloadable Member Handbook, and a Beaver County Directory.